justxuewei/justxuewei/README.md

 - 🎓 University of Jinan(2015-2019), BSc in Computer Science
 - 📱 Big Apple fan
 - ⭐️ Gopher, Rustacean
-- ⭐️ Open source enthusiast: Apache Dubbo PMC, Kata Containers Contributor, GSoC 2022-2023 Mentor
+- ⭐️ Open source enthusiast: Apache Dubbo PMC, Kata Containers Contributor, GSoC 2022 Mentor, GLCC 2023 Mentor

 I'm focusing on cloud-native, operating systems, virtualization and middleware.
 As a developer and open-source enthusiast, I actively contribute code to projects such as [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
 Posts about development and other topics (with the vast majority in Chinese🇨🇳) will be updated on my blog, leaving a comment is always appreciated.
 Here are my latest posts, I hope you'll enjoy it: